ayuu-te/showcase/README.md

 ## Project Overview
 This website serves as my portfolio, combining all my creative and technical work into one seamless platform.
 It showcases:
 - **Photography**: A visual gallery of my best shots.
-- **Coding Projects**: A display of my programming skills through various projects.
+- **Coding**: A display of my programming skills by making this website.
 - **Animation**: A collection of my animation work.
-- **Music**: Tracks and compositions I have created.
+- **Music**: The background music of this website is created by me.

 The website features a responsive, grid-based layout inspired by modern design principles, ensuring the content is easily navigable across different devices.